-Primary pull factors reported by arriving HHs for choosing to come to Yambio town: $\!\!\!^4$
+Primary pull factors reported by arriving HHs for choosing to come to Yambio town:4

-Presence of market 39 %
+Presence of market 35 %

-Presence of family 38 %
+Presence of family 34 %

-Presence of work opportunities 9 %
+Presence of work opportunities 16 %

-Presence of food 6 %
+Presence of health services 6 %

-Presence of health services 4 %
+Presence of education services 4 %

-Notes:
+Notes

 1. Due to the negligible number of transits recorded, a detailed analysis of the dynamics of transiting households was not included in this factsheet, apart from a short narrative section.
-Transit data can be obtained on request.
+Transit data can be obtained on request

-Common throughout East Africa, the matatu system involves buses that follow a set route in which passenger get on and get off at pre-determined stops.
+2. Common throughout East Africa, the matatu system involves buses that follow a set route in which passenger get on and get off at pre-determined stops.
 This means that many arriving passengers often get off at their stops before reaching Yambio town, while departing vehicles are nearly always full.
-These are indicative trends; REACH does not record all arrivals and departures..

-Inese are indicative trends; REACH does not record all arrivals and departures.
+3. These are indicative trends; REACH does not record all arrivals and departures.